joetanx/conjur-k8s/README.md

 # ⚠ WORK IN PROGRESS ⚠

 # ⚠ THE CONTENT BELOW ARE IN PROCESS OF BEING UPDATED ⚠

-## 2. Preparing necessary configurations for the JWT authenticator

 ## 3. Deploy the follower